So, what is The Square?

 Imagine a busy town square where scientists, students, professors and data lovers meet to share their best ideas and tools, just like sharing a cup of coffee.
 The Square is our online version of that kind of place.
 It is a friendly space where people from around the world come together to exchange code, datasets, and smart ways to work with chemical data.
 Everything is free and open, so you can explore, use, or even improve what others have shared.

-In simple terms, The Square is the central repository of Lovelace’s Square, one of the platform’s three main pillars, alongside The Library (learning materials) and Ada (an AI assistant).
-It is the platform’s technical core, focused on the doing part of data analysis.
+In simple terms, The Square is the central repository of Lovelace's Square, one of the platform's three main pillars, alongside The Library and Ada.
+It is the platform's technical core, focused on the doing part of data analysis.

 Why The Square exists